Community Impact

 Economic Impact

-The MWCD also makes a direct contribution to the region's economy as a substantial employer.
-The MWCD employs more than 115 people year-round, and typically about 200 to meet summer season needs.
-MWCD lakes and facilities are estimated to attract some 5.5 million visitors to the area each year.
+The MWCD employs more than 115 people year-round and typically about 200 during the summer.
+Our lakes and facilities are estimated to attract some 5.5 million visitors to the area each year.

 Conservation